Snapshots of Conformal Field Theory: The elliptic genus of K3

 Since the \textsl{non-geometric} decomposition of $\mathcal E_{\rm K3}(\tau,z)$ by means of $N=4$ supersymmetry presented in Section \ref{ellk3deco} led to the discovery of Mathieu Moonshine, one may suspect that rather than the properties of K3 surfaces, the properties of K3 theories should explain the Mathieu Moonshine phenomena.
 However, symmetry groups of K3 theories, in general, need not be subgroups of $M_{24}$, as apparently was first noted independently by the authors of \cite{eot10} and \cite{tawe11}.
 Conversely, no K3 theory can have $M_{24}$ as its symmetry group, as follows from \cite{ghv12}, where Gaberdiel, Hohenegger and Volpato generalize a very enlightening second proof of Theorem \ref{mukaitheorem} due to Kondo \cite{ko98} to a classification result for symmetries of K3 theories.\\

-Because by the above, the symmetries of K3 theories seem not to explain Mathieu Moonshine, in a series of papers \cite{tawe11,tawe12,tawe13} it has been argued that possibly, the action of $M_{24}$ arises as a \textsl{combined action} of all finite symplectic symmetry groups of K3 surfaces.
+Because by the above, the symmetries of K3 theories seem not to explain Mathieu Moonshine, in a series of papers \cite{tawe11,tawe12,tawe13}, Taormina and the author have proposed constructions that may lead to the action of $M_{24}$ as a \textsl{combined action} of all finite symplectic automorphism groups of K3 surfaces.
 This idea can be motivated by the mathematical properties of the elliptic genus which were presented in Sections \ref{ellgen} and \ref{chiderham}:

-By Theorem \ref{voafromchdr}, the geometric elliptic genus $\mathcal E_{\rm K3}(\tau,z)$ is recovered from the chiral de Rham complex $\Omega_X^{\rm ch}$ of a K3 surface $X$ as its graded Euler characteristic, that is, as the supertrace of the appropriate operator on the \u Cech cohomology $H^\ast(X,\Omega_X^{\rm ch})$.
+By Theorem \ref{voafromchdr}, the complex elliptic genus $\mathcal E_{\rm K3}(\tau,z)$ is recovered from the chiral de Rham complex $\Omega_X^{\rm ch}$ of a K3 surface $X$ as its graded Euler characteristic, that is, as the supertrace of the appropriate operator on the sheaf cohomology $H^\ast(X,\Omega_X^{\rm ch})$.
 In accord with \cite[(2.1.3)]{goma03}, one can expect that every symplectic automorphism of a K3 surface $X$ induces an action on $H^\ast(X,\Omega_X^{\rm ch})$.
-Therefore, the \u Cech cohomology $H^\ast({\rm K3},\Omega_{\rm K3}^{\rm ch})$ of the chiral de Rham complex appears to be an excellent candidate for the desired mathematical object which both underlies the elliptic genus, and which carries actions of all finite symplectic automorphism groups of K3 surfaces, thus combining them to the action of a possibly larger group.
+Therefore, the sheaf cohomology $H^\ast({\rm K3},\Omega_{\rm K3}^{\rm ch})$ of the chiral de Rham complex appears to be an excellent candidate for the desired mathematical object which both underlies the elliptic genus, and which carries actions of all finite symplectic automorphism groups of K3 surfaces, thus combining them to the action of a possibly larger group.